A QCEG PUBLICATION

 divider

-The painter of the unknowable.
+Painter of the elusive.
 Inventor, anatomist, philosopher.
-His Mona Lisa and Last Supper are portals into the sublime. divider
+His Mona Lisa and Last Supper are portals to the sublime.

 Michelangelo Buonarroti